jeaner/PracticumPhysics/README.md

 - The JH1101620 was my final submission file to kaggle
 - 181008 was my previous prediction on my Tuesday 10/16/2018 presentation making the JH101618 prediction.

-# Explanation of Work
-My presentation is Practicum 1.pdf that explains my work